 What is the weather like in Vienna?

-Knowing about Vienna weather is important, especially if you are planning some outdoor activities.
+Knowing about Vienna’s weather is important, especially if you are planning some outdoor activities.
 Vienna and Austria fall under the oceanic type of climate (Cfb classification on the Köppen scale).
 This climate is characterized by warm, sometimes hot summers and cold, relatively dry winters.

 Summers in Vienna are relatively hot, and the average temperature reaches close to 27 degrees in July.
-Weather throughout the day in summer is still very pleasant no matter temperature can sometimes climb all the way to 35°C (95°F) degrees.
+Weather throughout the day in summer is still very pleasant no matter the temperature can sometimes climb all the way to 35°C (95°F) degrees.

 Winters can be cold with lots of snow when the temperatures are going below freezing, mostly in January.
-Spring is quite short as a season and can have a lot of rain, while autumn can be more with mild weather, pleasant, and with relatively little rainfall.
+Spring is quite short as a season and can have a lot of rain, while autumn can be more with mild weather, pleasant, and relatively little rainfall.

 Where to stay in Vienna – lodging tips

 Finding accommodation in Vienna is easy.
 The city has a very developed tourism infrastructure and accommodation is available through hotels, hostels, guest houses, AirBnB, and short-term agency rentals.

 As far as your lodging is concerned, you should consider your budget and your desired location in the city where you would like to stay.

 Here is detailed info about where to stay in Vienna with some tips.